agorakit/agorakit/readme.md

 Facebook for the paranoid inside any of us.

+## Requirements
+You need a good webhosting provider that provides the following :
+- php 5.6 or newer
+- mysql
+- composer
+- git
+- the ability to run cron jobs

+All those features together are are hard to find, so people are obliged to use a VPS and setup everything themselves.
+This is a riskier proposal.
+I successfuly installed everything at alwaysdata.com and combell.com (minus the cron job feature in the case of combell.com, which means you won't have automated email notifications)

 ## Installation

 Currently, you need to know how to install a laravel application.
 This is perfectly standard and documented.
 You need composer up and running.